 by Steven J. Owens (unless otherwise attributed)

 I just spent a few hours talking a friend through troubleshooting a broken servlet app installed on a Tomcat server.
 This friend is a competent system administrator, but an absolute beginner with Tomcat and servlets.
-It struck me that -- although of course it's better to truly understand what a server application is about -- from the point of view of a sysadmin who mostly dealing with apps like Tomcat from the outside there are a set of key details that tend to be buried in, and spread out across various docs.
+It struck me that -- although of course it's better to truly understand what a server application is about -- from the point of view of a sysadmin who is mostly dealing with apps like Tomcat from the outside, there are a set of key details that tend to be buried in, and spread out across various docs.

 To solve this, I wrote up a cheatsheet, available at:

 Below, I further discuss the sections of the cheatsheet.
 You can think of the cheatsheet as a summary of the details of this discussion.

 Note: I'm assuming you're setting up tomcat to run a specific, particular webapp that was handed to you.

 If you got here because you're a developer looking for help getting started with tomcat, the rest of this page may make tomcat look complicated and scary.
 It's not.
 The vast majority of what follows is unnecessary to start developing a webapp with tomcat.